ethanmaxey/ethanmaxey/README.md

 - Google Cloud Platform
 - MongoDB
 - Jenkins
-- Wireshark

 ## :rocket: Cool Projects & Coding Experience
+- NASA Websites during my internship.
+- NASA/trick: Open source contributions in C++/Python.
+- WHEELY?: Your Personalized Activity Planner (Available On The App Store)
-- Software Design Class Projects using Test Driven Development 📊
+- Wordle Clone: Software Design Class Projects using Test Driven Development 📊
 - POS System for Database Systems 💻
-- Operating Systems Class Projects 💻
-- Digital Image Processing Class Projects 🖼️
-- Data Structures Class Projects 📊

 ## :mountain: Passions Outside of Code
 - Visiting National Parks and enjoying nature 🌲
-- I have been to 33 out of the 63 of the US National Parks!
+- I have been to 35 out of the 63 of the US National Parks!
 - I have a little indoor plant garden

 ## :bulb: Fun Facts About Me